diku-dk/futhark-website/examples.rst

 implementations based on Peter Shirley's book series.
 These are by no means real-time ray tracers, but support advanced effects and make use of acceleration structures like BVH trees.

-`tail2futhark <https://github.com/henrikurms/tail2futhark>`_ is not
-written in Futhark itself, but is a code generator that produces Futhark, and serves as a component in an APL-to-GPU compilation pipeline.
-There is a `blog post
-</blog/2016-06-20-futhark-as-an-apl-compiler-target.html>`_ with more
-details.